 One of our most popular training courses, this comprehensive 10 half-day module training course is designed for relative newcomers (3 months or more experience) to public sector pensions administration as well as those with more experience who wish to refresh or update their knowledge of public service pensions.

-The course comprises of 10 half-day modules which run from October to May and is usually held in a central Dublin location.
+The course comprises of 10 half-day modules which run from October to May and is held online.
 The course deals with all aspects of public sector pension scheme administration and covers the complete Public Sector Pensions Administrative Cycle – from the date a new employee joins a public sector body to the time the employee ceases to be employed by the body.
 A detailed outline of the course content can be found in the brochure below.

 (While previous attendance on the Foundation Pensions Training Course may be an advantage, it is neither necessary nor a requirement to have completed the Foundation Course before enrolling on the Intermediate 10 x 1/2 day Pensions Training Course.)